The Thrill of It All (film): Cast

-Carl Reiner, one of the two screenwriters of the film, makes brief appearances as a character actor appearing on TV in various nasty roles (World War II German Officer / Cad / Western Gunslinger).
+Carl Reiner, one of the two screenwriters of the film, makes brief appearances as a character actor appearing on TV in various roles (World War II German Officer / Cad / Western Gunslinger).

 Production

 The film was announced in 1962.
-Hunter wanted to reunite Nelson Eddy and Jeanette MacDonald by having them play support parts.
+Hunter wanted to reunite Nelson Eddy and Jeanette MacDonald by having them play supporting roles.
+Principal photography began on October 2, 1962, in New York City, with additional filming taking place at Revue Studios, the television production facility located on the Universal Pictures backlot in Universal City, California.

-Doris Day and James Garner played the leads as a married couple in another theatrical film later that same year titled Move Over, Darling, a remake of the Irene Dunne/Cary Grant movie My Favorite Wife (1940).
-The Thrill of It All and Move Over, Darling were almost equally huge box office hits, with the first film released in July and the second opening on Christmas Day.
+Doris Day and James Garner played the leads as a married couple in another theatrical film later that same year titled Move Over, Darling, a remake of the Irene Dunne–Cary Grant film My Favorite Wife (1940).
+The Thrill of It All and Move Over, Darling were almost equally huge box-office hits, with the first film released in July and the second opening on Christmas Day.

 Reception

-The Thrill of It All was the 16th biggest hit of the year, grossing $11,779,093 domestically.
+The Thrill of It All was the 16th highest-grossing of 1963, grossing $11.8 million in the United States.
 It earned $6 million in US theatrical rentals.

 Garner wrote the film was "better than it should have been... because of Doris."

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 89% based on nine reviews, with an average rating of 6.3/10.